-- (1) The shares covered by the options granted to Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall and Dr. Player vest in five successive equal annual installments upon the completion of each year of service with us over the five year period measured from their grant date, subject to fully accelerated vesting in the event of a termination of employment by us without cause or by the executive for good reason within 12 months following a change in control of the Company.
-Mr. Mueller, Dr. Meyer, Mr. Bachus and Mr. Mildenhall also receive partially accelerated vesting through the next vesting date immediately following the date of termination, upon the termination of employment by us without cause or by the executive for good reason. - (2) The restricted share awards granted to Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, Mr. Roberts and Dr. Player vest in five successive equal annual installments upon the completion of each year of service with us over the five year period, subject to fully accelerated vesting in the event of a termination of employment without cause or by the executive for good reason within 12 months following a change in control of the Company.
-Mr. Mueller, Dr. Meyer, Mr. Bachus and Mr. Mildenhall also receive partial accelerated vesting through the next vesting date immediately following the date of termination, upon the termination of employment by us without cause or by the executive for good reason.
+(1) The shares covered by the options granted to Mr. Mueller, Dr. Meyer, Mr. Bachus, and Mr. Mildenhall vest in five successive equal annual installments upon the completion of each year of service with us over the five year period measured from the respective date of grant, subject to fully accelerated vesting in the event of a termination of employment by us without cause or by the executive for good reason within 12 months following a change in control of the Company.
+Mr. Mueller, Dr. Meyer, Mr. Bachus and Mr. Mildenhall also

+- receive partially accelerated vesting through the next vesting date immediately following the date of termination, upon the termination of employment by us without Cause or by the executive for Good Reason (as further discussed below). - (2) The restricted stock awards granted to Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, and Mr. Roberts vest in five successive equal annual installments upon the completion of each year of service with us over the five year period, subject to fully accelerated vesting in the event of a termination of employment without cause or by the executive for good reason within 12 months following a change in control of the Company.

+Mr. Mueller, Dr. Meyer, Mr. Bachus and Mr. Mildenhall also receive partial accelerated vesting through the next vesting date immediately following the date of termination, upon the termination of employment by us without Cause or by the executive for Good Reason (as further discussed below).

-Option Exercises and Stock Vested
+2014 Option Exercises and Stock Vested

-The following table provides certain summary information concerning option awards exercised by our named executive officers during the fiscal year ended December 31, 2012.
+The following table provides certain summary information concerning option awards exercised by our named executive officers, and restricted stock awards made to our named executive officers that vested, during the fiscal year ended December 31, 2014.

-Option Awards

-Number of Shares Va lue Realized

-Name Acquired on Exercise(#) on Exercise(\$)

-Mr. Brian E. Mueller 33,500 \$ 342,745

-Dr. W. Stan Meyer 20,000 \$ 203,200

-Mr. Daniel E. Bachus 20,000 \$ 203,300

-Mr. Joseph N. Mildenhall 25,000 \$ 175,192

-Mr. Brian Roberts

-Dr. Kathy Player 30,000 \$ 328,151
+Option Awar Option Awards Restricted Stock Awards Name Number of Shares Acquired on Exercise(#) ue Realized on Exercise(\$) Number of Shares Acquired on Vesting(#) ue Realized on Vesting(\$) Mr. Brian E. Mueller 150,000 \$ 5,266,509 27,000 \$ 1,278,045 Dr. W. Stan Meyer 30,000 \$ 1,065,266 14,400 \$ 681,624 Mr. Daniel E. Bachus 18,300 \$ 654,419 14,400 \$ 681,624 Mr. Joseph N. Mildenhall 16,100 \$ 519,123 17,200 \$ 813,980 Mr. Brian M. Roberts 8,000 \$ 374,440